aschmiedeke/gbtdocs/docs/tutorials/hi_psw_tutorial.rst

 1.1 Catalog
 -----------

-Before you start writing your scheduling block(s) it is helpful to prepare a source catalog in a separate file.
+Before you start writing your scheduling block(s) it is helpful to prepare a source :ref:`catalog <references/observing/catalog:Catalogs>` in a separate file.
 This is especially advised if you have a long list of sources.
 For a short catalog it is also possible to add the sources directly in your scheduling block (not described here).

 Here is an example of a RA/Dec coordinate system catalog with velocity, showing the header lines of the catalog and then 5 sources.
 The full catalog is available at `/home/astro-util/HIsurvey/HI_survey.cat`.

 .. literalinclude:: material/HI_survey.cat
     :language: text
     :lines: 1-4,68-72

-Here `Name` is the name of the source (choose a name that uniquely identifies the source in your catalog), `RA` is the right ascension, `Dec` is the declination, and `VEL` is the source velocity in units of km/s.
+Here ``Name`` is the name of the source (choose a name that uniquely identifies the source in your catalog), ``RA`` is the right ascension, ``Dec`` is the declination, and ``VEL`` is the source velocity in units of km/s.

-We advise to save this catalog as a `.cat` file, in a known location.
+We advise to save this catalog as a ``.cat`` file, in a known location.
 We will call it later from our scheduling block(s).

-.. todo:: Add link to reference material for catalogs.

 1.2 Configuration and Observing Scripts